 Related Work.
-In the following paragraphs, we discuss other approaches to cluster detection and to generalizations of Newton's iteration.
+In the following paragraphs, we discuss other approaches to cluster detection and to generalizations of the Newton iteration.
 Recall that the univariate case that we generalize here is treated in [12], to which we refer for the bibliography.
 Here, we focus on several variables maps.

-α -Theory.
-In dimension larger than one and in the spirit of the α -theory developed by Shub and Smale [46, 44, 45, 47, 4], the only quantitative result generalizing simple zeroes is due to Dedieu and Shub.
-In [9], they present a qualitative version of Rouché's theorem that guarantees the existence of clusters of two zeroes.
+$\alpha$ -Theory.
+In dimension larger than one and in the spirit of the $\alpha$ -theory developed by Shub and Smale in [46, 44, 45, 47, 4], the only quantitative result generalizing simple zeros is due to Dedieu and Shub.
+In [9], they present a qualitative version of Rouché's theorem that guarantees the existence of clusters of two zeros.
 In this article, we present a more general criterion that deals with higher multiplicities.
 We also provide an approximation algorithm based on Schröder's operator [43, 53].
-As for simple zeroes, all our results are effective and certified, as exemplified in the last section.
+As for simple zeros, all our results are effective and certified, as exemplified in Appendix B.

-In the next paragraphs, we present other works concerning approximation of multiple zeroes, that are outside the scope of the α -theory.
+In the next paragraphs, we present other works concerning approximation of multiple zeros, that are outside the scope of the $\alpha$ -theory.
 This presentation is not intended to be exhaustive but tends to reflect some mainstreams among a vast amount of literature, to which our results are most related.

 Deflation.
-In the multivariate case, the idea of deflation can be generalized to deal with multiple zeroes: deflation algorithms mainly consist in differentiating well chosen equations, according to the nature of the singularity.
+In the multivariate case, multiple zeros can be approximated by deflation algorithms: they mainly consist in differentiating well chosen equations, according to the nature of the singularity.
 Ojika, Watanabe, Mitsui [36] and then Ojika [35] proposed a so-called modified deflation algorithm based on hybrid symbolic and numerical computations.
 In [32], this technique is improved and the number of deflation stages is proved to be bounded by the multiplicity.
 The questions of complexity and stability of these mixed approaches have not been studied yet.
-On the other hand, in the computer algebra framework (that concerns non archimedian valuated fields) a general deflation algorithm has been described in [31]: this gives an algorithm for quadratic approximation of multiple zeroes in time which remains polynomial in the multiplicity.
+On the other hand, in the computer algebra framework (that concerns non archimedian valuated fields) a general deflation algorithm has been described by Lecerf in [31]: this gives an algorithm for quadratic approximation of multiple zeros in time which remains polynomial in the multiplicity.
 Yet this method has not led to numerical experiments.

 The present work deals with a particular case of deflated systems of depth one, according to the terminology of [31].
-The main difference is that we deal with clusters instead of multiple zeroes, which turns out to be much more difficult.
+The main difference is that we deal with clusters instead of multiple zeros, which turns out to be much more difficult.
 Dealing with clusters of embedding dimension higher that 1 by means of deflated systems of depth higher than one is a difficult challenge.